 Legal dispute relating to real estate loans insured through the National Housing Loan Insurance Corporation (NKOSK), whose premium is paid by the borrowers.
-The borrowers deem that, as the Bank is the Beneficiary of the insurance, the premium should be paid by the Bank.
-At the end of 2022 Banca Intesa Beograd had been summoned in around 1,100 lawsuits deemed as having possible or probable risk (at the end of 2021, these amounted to around 1,000); the related total amounts of principal requested to be repaid by the Bank came to around 1.1 million euro.
+The borrowers deem that, as the bank is the beneficiary of the insurance, the premium should be paid by the bank.
 Most of the courts accepted the customers' requests, based on an interpretation of regulations that the banks oppose.
 In September 2021, the Supreme Court of Serbia recognised the legitimacy of requiring the insurance premium to be paid by the borrowers, provided that the obligation is clearly described to the borrowers during precontractual procedures.
-In 2022, the flows of new disputes grew slightly on 2021, and several customers dropped pending disputes.
+In 2023, the number of lawsuits slightly decreased compared to 2022.
+Indeed, at the end of the year 2023, Banca Intesa Beograd had been summoned in around 1,000 lawsuits deemed as having possible or probable risk (at the end of 2022, these amounted to around 1,100); the related total amounts requested to be repaid by the Bank came to around $\notin 1$ million.